Diversity in hydrogen-rich envelope mass of type II supernovae (I): $V$-band light curve modeling: Result

 \subsection{Sample survey}

 We first focus on models without $^{56}$Ni.
-For the model grid considered in this work, the duration of the plateau ranges from 40 to 120 days, with the peak magnitudes varying from -14.5 to -18.2 mag.
-The light curve characteristics are primarily determined by $M_{\rm Henv}$， $R$ and $E$.
+For the model grid considered in this work, the duration of the plateau ranges from 40 to 120 days, with the peak magnitudes varying from 14.5 to 18.2 mag.
+The light curve characteristics are primarily determined by $M_{\rm Henv}$, $R$ and $E$.
 In general, large explosion energy and small hydrogen-rich envelope mass leads to bright and short plateau.
 While large radius increases the plateau magnitude, the duration is hardly affected.

 To be more specific, we compare the progenitor models with different $M_{\rm ZAMS}$ but similar $M_{\rm Henv}$.
 Figure \ref{fig:lc_example} shows the light curves of these models, all with a fixed explosion energy $E$\,=\,1\,foe.
 When $M_{\rm Henv}$ is fixed, the duration of the plateau is quite similar, while models with larger surface radii tend to exhibit brighter plateaus as expected (\citealt{popov93,kasen09,dessart13,dessart19}).
-The result in this work expands the scope of what was discussed in \citet{dessart19}, where the light curves of models with $M_{\rm ZAMS}$\,=\,12 to 25\,$M_{\rm \odot}$ and $M_{\rm Henv}\,\sim$\,8.0\,$M_{\rm \odot}$ were discussed.
-They concluded that, with fixed $M_{\rm Henv}$ and $E$, the resulting light curves are very similar despite the wide range of $M_{\rm ZAMS}$ of the progenitors.
-They also found that the variety in the radius contribute to the bolometric luminosity of the plateau, but such difference is too small to allow for unambiguous inference on the $M_{\rm ZAMS}$ of the progenitors, considering the uncertainties of distances and extinctions.

-Furthermore, models with their hydrogen-rich envelope stripped by different mass-loss schemes are compared in Figure~\ref{fig:lc_example}.
-Although the timescale for mass-loss differs, when $M_{\rm Henv}$ and $E$ are the same, the light curves appear similar, losing memory of the exact mass-loss history.
-Therefore, in the following text, we do not attempt to distinguish the models of wind scheme and strip scheme.

-The above discussion implies the light curves of SNe II at plateau phase provide limited information regarding $M_{\rm ZAMS}$ of their progenitors and the mass-loss mechanism.
-We demonstrate that such degeneracy is valid for the typical range of $M_{\rm Henv}$ of SNe II (3 to 14\,$M_{\rm \odot}$; see for example \citealt{hiramatsu21}).
+Although models with larger $M_{\rm ZAMS}$ tend to be brighter when $M_{\rm Henv}$ and $E$ are kept fixed, such difference is too small to allow for unambiguous inference on the $M_{\rm ZAMS}$ of the progenitors, considering the uncertainties of distances and extinctions.
+The above discussion implies the light curves of SNe II at plateau phase provide limited information regarding $M_{\rm ZAMS}$ of their progenitors, and such degeneracy is valid for the typical range of $M_{\rm Henv}$ of SNe II (3 to 14\,$M_{\rm \odot}$; see for example \citealt{hiramatsu21}).